-“This delicious low-fat chicken tagine cooks skinless chicken thighs in a flavorful sauce made up from onion, garlic, ginger, cilantro, saffron and lemon, then tops it with pungent preserved lemons, a variety of cured olives and fresh thyme.
+"This delicious low-fat chicken tagine cooks skinless chicken thighs in a flavorful sauce made up from onion, garlic, ginger, cilantro, saffron, and lemon, then tops it with pungent preserved lemons, a variety of cured olives, and fresh thyme.
 Do remember the chicken does have to marinate, so allow for a couple of hours.
-Once that’s done, it’s about an hour to the table.
-Serve with steamed couscous, or if gluten free, some Basmati rice”
+Once that's done, it's about an hour to the table.
+Serve with steamed couscous, or if gluten-free, some Basmati rice"

 I have a beautiful tagine.
 It seems to mostly sit on the counter - which is a shame as tagines are so delicious.
 So I decided to break mine out and make this recipe - Chicken Tagine with Preserved Lemon, Olives and Thyme.

-A tagine is a stew, it is also what the vessel is called that you use to cook the stew
+A tagine is a stew, it is also what the vessel is called that you use to cook the stew.

 Tagine is a classic dish from the region of North Africa known as the Magjreb - Morocco, Tunisia, and Algeria.
 A glorified stew comprised of aromatic spices, tender meats or veggies, simmered in sauces rich with herbs, fruits, honey.
 Almost all tagines have both sweet and savory flavors.
 This one is no exception.

 So a tagine is a stew.
-It is also what the traditional pot is called in which you make the stew: a shallow earthenware vessel with a conical lid which traps the moisture and returns it to the food, resulting in perfectly cooked, flavorful foods that use very little additional liquid – intensifying the flavors.
+It is also what the traditional pot is called in which you make the stew: a shallow earthenware vessel with a conical lid that traps the moisture and returns it to the food, resulting in perfectly cooked, flavorful foods that use very little additional liquid - intensifying the flavors.

 As I said, I have a beautiful tagine.